CsatiZoltan/LaTeX-DiscreteFolder/README.md

 * [MiKTeX](http://miktex.org/) (because of the [-aux-directory](http://docs.miktex.org/manual/pdftex.html) flag)

 ## Usage
-Put all your .tex and .bib files into a folder you desire (the path must **NOT** contain spaces).
+Put all your .tex and .bib files into a folder you desire.
 Open a command prompt from that folder.
 Then type
 ```
 makelatex fileName
 ```